CARRY ON TRAIL RUNNING

 4 – Try and exercise at times where it is less likely there are many people out on the trails.
 We are fortunate to have fantastic weather and increasingly longer hours of daylight just now.
 Appreciating the sunrise or the sunset at these stressful times can be a wonderful moment of calm, so try and avoid peak times in the middle of the day and at the end of the school/working day.

-5 – You can’t catch Covid-19 from smiling or waving at another runner from a distance.
+5 – You can’t catch Covid-19 from smiling or waving at another runner from a distant.
 A bit of friendliness goes a long way.

 6 – Have a look at a map.
 Either the paper kind (yes, they do exist), or a map app such as ViewRanger, is fantastic.
 Often free, they allow you to map out a route.
 Take special note of open access areas.
-The benefit of exercising in these areas is that you are not obliged to stick to a set footpath, but are allowed to range freely, this gives you a better chance of social distancing.
-However, stick to paths where possible to avoid damage to plants and habitats
+The benefit of exercising in these areas is that you are not obliged to stick to a set footpath, but are allowed to range freely.
+This gives you a better chance of social distancing.

 7 – Take a hand sanitiser with you, and exercise caution when touching gates.
 Gates on bridleways often have long handles to allow for use by horse riders and cyclists, so can often be opened using the back of your arms.
 If you do touch a gate, use hand sanitiser both before and after.